GreedyKomodoDragon/Kontroler/README.md

 ## Getting Started

-TBD
+Helm Charts coming soon!

 ## State

-Kontroler is in a very early alpha state and is not ready for any kind of production workload with many breaking changes coming to the product.
+Kontroler is in a very early alpha state and if it is used in production expect bugs along with breaking changes coming in future releases.

 ## Aims of Kontroler